scala-android/sbt-android/README.md

    * `android.Plugin.androidBuild`
    * `name := YOUR-PROJECT-NAME` (optional, but you'll get a stupid default if you don't set it)
+   * If you are not using an ant-based project, you will need to specify the android build target, you do this with `platformTarget in Android := "android-N"`
    * An example of what build.sbt should look like can be found at https://gist.github.com/pfn/5872691